 - 2-3 Guests +$2,500 per person to trip price*

-Welcome to America’s Wild North!
+Welcome to America’s Wild North.
 Alaska isn't just the Last Frontier; it's one of the deepest, most untouched natural playgrounds in the world.
-Greet your guides at the historic Hotel Captain Cook in downtown Anchorage before setting out on a 2.5 hour drive south towards the Kenai Peninsula and Lowell Point State Park.
+Greet your guides at the historic Hotel Captain Cook in downtown Anchorage before setting out on a 2.5-hour drive south towards the Kenai National Park.
 En-route, catch the mesmerizing bore tide of Turnagain Arm, catch glimpses of the Chugach Range and grow anticipation of the adventure to come.
-Enjoy a classic Trek Travel picnic spread on the beach before hiking the coastal trails along beautiful Resurrection Bay.
-After your walk, your guides will fit and dial your bike, then you’ll embark on a quiet ride north, back to the historic fishing port town of Seward, Alaska.
-Watch fishing charters return from off-shore, catch a whiff of the giant hemlocks and cedars that inhabit the shoreline, and feel the salty air on your skin , Tonight, enjoy dinner together at local favorite spot, downtown’s brand new Seward Brewing Company.
+Your guides will spoil you with a famous Trek Travel picnic before embarking on a quiet ride into the hills making your way towards Exit Glacier.
+Stop midway at the Exit Glacier View Point to take in the vast size, dense blue color subtle crackling of this glacier.
+Tonight, enjoy dinner together at a locals favorite spot and take in panoramic views of the Kenai Fjords National Park all night.
 You've got a big week of adventure ahead.
 Crack your window open to let the sounds of the harbor lull you to sleep at tonight’s hotel; the waterfront Harbor 360 Hotel.

 Harbor 360 Hotel